kenu/okdevtv/public/md/google/iam.md

 ## Auth options
 * API key - only identifies your application, provides read-only access
-* Service Account - connects as a specific "bot" user
+* 서비스 계정 Service Account - connects as a specific "bot" user
 * OAuth - connect on behalf of a specific user

 ## Ref